Photon-Mediated Hybridization and Dissipative Transport in a Cavity-QED Ring-Acceptor Architecture: Explicit mapping to a system

 \paragraph{V system from collective modes ($B_{0}$, D, C).} Use $\xi_{\rm{eff}}=\sqrt{N}\,\xi$, $\omega_0=\omega_{d}+2g$, and choose $\omega_{D}$ from the ring spectrum.
 Model disorder/dephasing as a small bright--dark mixing $V_{\text{mix}}$ (coherent and/or dissipative).
 Use this to interpret full-ring numerics and to formulate design rules (e.g., choose $g$ so $\min_{k} \ \left| \omega_{k} -\epsilon_{2\delta_{op}} \right|$ exceeds the broadened linewidth).

-Either mapping supplies a one-to-one dictionary from LH1--RC parameters to a $V$-system parameters, explains coherent trapping, ENAQT, and disorder-activated losses, and yields compact, exactly solvable baselines that validate and interpret the full simulations.
+Either mapping supplies a one-to-one dictionary from the ring-acceptor parameters to a $V$-system parameters, explains coherent trapping, and disorder-activated losses, and yields compact, exactly solvable baselines that validate and interpret the full simulations.

+The V model is useful in separating the bright mode from the collective dark mode in the dynamics.
+The dark mode is treated collectively and the specific behaviour of each individual dark mode is suppressed in this model.
+This leads to a loss of information about the contribution of each dark mode and their losses to the system.
+In addition, only specific non-uniformities in the coupling coefficients can be treated analytically in this model.
+These issues are further compounded in the multi-photon case where analytic results for simple non-uniformities become difficult to determine.

 \cbl